laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > $$ s_{Handle} = \text{number of rotations of the flywheel} \* \text{circumference of the sprocket} $$

-The number of rotations of the flywheel = ${\theta \over 2\pi}$ and the circumference of the sprocket = r * 2\pi, where r is the radius of the sprocket that is connected to the flywheel.
-Thus we can translate this formula into:
+As the number of rotations of the flywheel = ${\theta \over 2\pi}$ and the circumference of the sprocket = r * 2&pi;, where r is the radius of the sprocket that is connected to the flywheel, we can translate this formula into:

 > $$ s_{Handle} = {\theta \over 2\pi} * r * 2\pi $$